-In December 2015, the Federal government approved a five-year extension of the state's Section 1115 waiver.
-The new waiver, entitled "Medi-Cal 2020," retained and advanced many of the initiatives established under its predecessor Bridge to Reform waiver, and established new programs designed to expand access and improve quality, particularly for individuals with complex health and social needs, including individuals with substance use disorders (SUDs) and individuals experiencing homelessness.
-Through the Medi-Cal 2020 waiver, the state received financial support and legal authority to extend the operation of and federal financial support for programs in the prior waiver and also established the following new programs:
+In December 2015, the federal government approved a five-year extension of the state's Section 1115 waiver.
+The new waiver, entitled "Medi-Cal 2020," retained and advanced many of the initiatives established under its predecessor Bridge to Reform waiver, and established new programs designed to expand access and improve quality, particularly for individuals with complex health and social needs, including individuals with SUDs and individuals experiencing homelessness.
+Through the Medi-Cal 2020 waiver, the state received legal authority to extend the operation of and federal financial support for programs in the Bridge to Reform waiver and also established the following new programs: